betseyw15/events.en/help/adobe-developers-live/2021/october/multichannel-digital-enrollment.md

 Learn how to build modern secure, modern digital enrollment experiences with Adobe Experience Manager Forms as a Cloud Service.

-This session will highlight best practices around securing data processed in workflows, externalizing submitted data to Azure storage, and collect insights using Adobe Analytics with Adaptive Forms on cloud service.
+This session will highlight best practices around securing data processed in workflows, externalizing submitted data to Azure storage, and collect insights using Adobe [!DNL Analytics] with Adaptive Forms on cloud service.

 We will also include a preview of some integrations on our roadmap like Microsoft PowerAutomate and Teams integration with Adobe Experience Manager Forms.